MrYsLab/python_banyan/docs/examples_intro.md

 ### clean_up

 This method may be overridden.
-It is normally called before terminating the component.
-It closes both the publisher and subscriber connections and terminates the ZeroMQ session for the component.
+It is typically called before terminating the component.
+Both the publisher and subscriber close their respective connections and terminate the ZeroMQ session for the component.
 You may add any additional clean-up that your component may require.
 ```
    242	    def clean_up(self):
    243	        """